tidymodels/recipes/tests/testthat/_snaps/ratio.md

     Condition
       Error in `step_ratio()`:
       Caused by error in `prep()`:
-      !
-All columns selected for the step should be double, or integer.
+      x All columns selected for the step should be double, or integer.
+      * 1 factor variable found: `x5`

 ---